Training donkeys is a passion but Donkeys have a really special place in my heart and life!

 - Using a Marker for to teach treat manners.
 Once he’s ok with the above now, I start adding a ‘marker’ to mark good behavior and quickly let him know good things are coming.
 This is basically clicker training only I’m not using a clicker which you can see in the video below.
 I’m simply making a click sound with my tongue.
 I also wait until his head is turned away from me before he gets a treat.
 This helps prevent pushy treat mugging behavior.

 - Enter with the halter and repeat the same thing.
-He knows I’m not going to hurt him.
+He knows I will not hurt him.
 He knows I have good things he likes.
 BUT the halter is there!
 So I repeat the same gaining trust exercises again until he’s comfortable with me in his space with the hater.

 - Targeting: A lot of +R trainers use this as the beginning part of trick training.
 It works really good for training a halter shy donkey or horse though.
 This is easier to show than explain so I made the video series below.
 It shows using the marker and targeting to get him to accept the halter.
 Go to my youtube channel to see the whole series.
 Don’t forget to subscribe because I add donkey training videos all the time.

 Here is a video of one of our 1st training sessions.
 It’s a 3 part series:

 Training Donkeys isn’t hard but sometimes it does take longer